r00t-3xp10it/resource_files/README.md

 > Many of the this brute force rc scripts are written to accept user inputs (setg global variables).<br />
 > This means that users can run the resource script in 3 diferent ways:

-- execute the resource script with default settings (scan: 192.168.1.0/24)
+- execute the resource script with default settings
+( scan: 192.168.1.0/24 | Dont scan WAN | Use Default dicionary )

       msfconsole -r /root/mysql_brute.rc